IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“I coined the term **feminized protein** for eggs and dairy products: plant protein **produced through the abuse of the reproductive cycle of female animals**.
 Feminized protein is taken from living female animals, whose reproductive capacity is manipulated for human needs.
 The unique situation of domesticated female animals required its own term: a sexual slavery with chickens in battery cages and dairy cows hooked up to milking machines. … The radical truth is that people can be perfectly happy as vegans, but the dominant culture can’t or won’t acknowledge this. … Being vegan is an exciting, wonderful culinary experience and we probably don’t even know what’s possible because it’s still so new. … The process of objectification/fragmentation/consumption can be interrupted by the process of attention/nowness/compassion.”

 ― <a href="https://en.wikipedia.org/wiki/Carol_J._Adams" target="_blank">Carol J. Adams</a><span style="color:Chartreuse">(feminist and animal rights advocate)</span>

+>“'Animal' is a category that we shove certain bodies into when we want to justify violence against them, which is why animal liberation should concern all who are minoritized.
+As long as animals are oppressed, as long as 'animal' means something degrading, we will never be set free.”

+― <a href="https://en.wikipedia.org/wiki/Aph_Ko" target="_blank">Aph Ko and Syl Ko</a><span style="color:Chartreuse">(vegan activists)</span>

 >“When a woman responds to mistreatment by protesting "I'm a human being!" or "I want to be treated with respect, not like some animal," what is she suggesting about the acceptable ways of treating other animals?
 Perhaps because comparisons between women and nonhuman animals so often entail sexism, many women are anxious to distance themselves from other animals.
 Feminists, especially, recognize that negative "animal" imagery has advanced women's oppression.
 However, if our treatment and view of other animals became caring, respectful, and just, nonhuman-animal metaphors would quickly lose all power to demean.
 Few women have confronted how closely they mirror patriarchal oppressors when they too participate in other species' denigration.
 Women who avoid acknowledging that they are animals closely resemble men who prefer to ignore that women are human.”